TomDDG/ZXPicoIF2ROM/README.md

 ## PIO & DMA

 Derek's original design used one of the processors of the RP2040 to read the ADDRESS pins and write out the DATA lines if required.
 In order to do this fast enough the RP2040 needed to be overclocked.
-For my version I decided to use the PIO, mainly as I wanted to learn how to use it.
+For my version I decided to use the PIO (https://www.raspberrypi.com/news/what-is-pio/) mainly as I wanted to learn how to use it.
 The PIO has many advantages including being fast enough to avoid an overclock but also it works completely independently from the main CPU and is not affected by things like interrupts.

 In order for the PIO to work it needs to be coupled with the PICOs DMA which will feed the PIO with the correct data to write to the DATA lines.
 I first saw how this could work from the 6502 example on Rumbledethumps YouTube channel (https://www.youtube.com/watch?v=GOEI2OpMncY&t=374s) and adapted this to work on the ZX Spectrum.
 The idea is to set-up two DMA channels, one will get the memory address required from the PIO FIFO and use that to tell the second DMA channel what data to send back the PIO FIFO.
 The code included on this GitHub details how this works but to summarise:
 1. PIO reads (IN) the 14 address pins (A0-A13) to the ISR